neo-picasso-2112/dotfiles/readme.md

 Contains configurations for my system.

+## Terminal Setup

+These instructions are meant to be used on Mac.
+Instructions for terminal setup on windows TBA.

+1. Install Homebrew
+2. A transparent terminal such as iterm2.
+3. Install neovim
+4. Nerdfonts so that icons in neovim can show up properly.
+5. Once nerdfonts has been installed, we need to open iterm2 preferences > Profile > Text: update the font.

 ## Some notes

 Your home directory needs to exactly match the folder structure on ~/dotfiles directory.